GazPrash/TinyAPI/readme.md

 2. **Setting up a new API**:

-- Instantiate the TinyAPI class in your driver function and start listening for HTTP requests!
+- Create a .cpp file and in the driver function Instantiate the TinyAPI class in your driver function and start listening for HTTP requests!
 ```cpp
 // Include the tinyapi.h header at the top
 #include "include/tinyapi.h"